 Since 2004, several of her original plays and one-acts have enjoyed workshops, readings, and performances across a broad range of venues and festivals, including The Wrights of Spring and the 24-Hour Theatre Festival in Chicago.
 In 2008, her commissioned adaptation of an Austrian folktale, Hondidldo and the Apple Thief, was premiered by Talespin in Vienna, and has since been published as a children’s book (Delos) and interactive audiobook app (available on iTunes).

-August of 2015 saw Satorius’ premiere in London’s West End: her original script provided the narrative structure for Impossible, a unique magic show that presents world-class magic within the fascinating context of magic history.
+August of 2015 saw Satorius’ premiere in London’s West End: her original script provided the narrative structure for Impossible, a unique magic show that presents world-class illusions within the fascinating context of magic history.
 Described by The Stage as “variety, illusion and magic as given a brilliant, fresh spin,” Impossible then toured Europe and the UK throughout 2016 before returning to the West End in July and August for a second run at the Noël Coward Theatre.
-Its 2016 remount has been hailed as “truly a show of its time…a show which brings out the wide-eyed child in all of us” (London Theatre).
+Its 2016 remount was hailed as “truly a show of its time…a show which brings out the wide-eyed child in all of us” (London Theatre).

 Art Song and Operatic Adaptations